JSBmanD/docs/pages/exports/custom-exports.md

 ### TUNE Available Fields

-!!! warning "IP Discrepancies"
+[block:callout]
+{
+  "type": "warning",
+  "title": "IP Discrepancies",
-	Geographic data, such as country and city, may not be available for a very small percentage of events where the IP cannot be resolved to a location.
+  "body": "Geographic data, such as country and city, may not be available for a very small percentage of events where the IP cannot be resolved to a location."

-!!! warning "Discontinued Fields"
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
+  "title": "Discontinued Fields",
-	Some fields have very limited value to our customers and as such have been discontinued.
+  "body": "Some fields have very limited value to our customers and as such have been discontinued.
 Discontinued fields will not be available via the Custom Export API.
-Please work with your CSM or our Support team if you have questions or concerns.
+Please work with your CSM or our Support team if you have questions or concerns."

-!!! info "Info"
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
+  "title": "Info",
-	Branch does not support exports of the infrequently-used update and postbacks TUNE topics.
+  "body": "Branch does not support exports of the infrequently-used update and postbacks TUNE topics."
+}
+[/block]

 | TUNE Field                                                     | TUNE Human Readable                        |